Mads Bidstrup: 2020–21

+2021–2023 and Nordsjælland loans

 Bidstrup was a frequent inclusion on the substitutes' bench for Premier League matches during the first half of the 2021–22 season.
 He predominantly featured in cup competitions and his starting performance in a 4–1 FA Cup third round win over Port Vale on 8 January 2022 was recognised with a nomination for a place in the Team of the Round.
 Three weeks later and in need of "a run of consecutive matches in order to progress to the next level", Bidstrup joined Danish Superliga club Nordsjælland on loan until the end of the 2021–22 season.
-He made 13 appearances before returning to Brentford and signing a new two-year contract (with a two-year option) during the 2022 off-season.
-On 5 July 2022, Bidstrup rejoined Nordsjælland on loan for the duration of the 2022–23 season.
+He made 13 appearances and signed a new two-year contract (with a two-year option) during the 2022 off-season.

+Bidstrup rejoined Nordsjælland on loan for the 2022–23 season and his 34 appearances were recognised with the club's Player of the Year award.
+Bidstrup departed Brentford in July 2023 and he made 14 appearances during his three seasons at the Community Stadium.

+Red Bull Salzburg

+On 16 July 2023, Bidstrup transferred to Austrian Bundesliga club Red Bull Salzburg and signed a five-year contract for an undisclosed fee.
+He made 36 appearances and scored two goals during a 2023–24 season in which the club finished as runners-up in the Bundesliga.
+Bidstrup was announced as club captain on 2 February 2025 and he ended the 2024–25 season with 44 appearances and two goals.

 International career

-Bidstrup won 22 caps and scored one goal for Denmark between U16 and U19 level.
-He was called into the U20 squad for two friendlies in June 2021, but later withdrew.
-Bidstrup won his maiden U21 call-up for a pair of matches in September 2021 and he appeared in both.
+Bidstrup won 31 caps and scored one goal for Denmark between U16 and U21 level.
+He was called into the U20 squad for two friendlies in June 2021, but withdrew from the squad.
+Bidstrup won his maiden call-up to the senior team for a pair of Nations League fixtures in October 2024 and he remained an unused substitute in both matches.